What Does Patagonia Have in Common with the French Alps?

 Chris Braunlich

 Seriously, we hikers love remote wilderness areas.
 But our love has an impact.
-At the UNESCO World Heritage site of Torres del Paine National Park in Patagonia, more than 150,000 visitors make an impact each year.
+At Torres del Paine National Park in Patagonia, more than 150,000 visitors make an impact each year.
 For more than ten years, ConservationVIP® volunteers have been repairing trails and building bridges in Torres del Paine to help mitigate the impact of visitors on this beautiful and fragile ecosystem.
 We noticed there are not many bathrooms along the trails and wanted to help.

 Most of us know about Leave No Trace, which is fine as long as there aren’t a lot of people around.
 But when we all want to go in the same place, it causes problems.
 How can public land managers provide environmentally friendly toilet facilities when maintenance in remote areas is so extraordinarily difficult?
 It is a question that has plagued backcountry managers world-wide.

-ConservationVIP® learned of a French-based technology designed to ease sewage problems in the French Alps, Outside Online and wanted to help Torres del Paine test this technology to see if it could be part of their solution.
+ConservationVIP® learned of a French-based technology designed to ease sewage problems in the French Alps, and wanted to help Torres del Paine test this technology to see if it could be part of their solution.
 Geoff Hill, from ToiletTech.com, has the rights to market a waterless solution that diverts solids from liquids at the toilet.
-For an informative, albeit graphic, discussion about Geoff, the growing issue of backcountry sewage disposal, and a description of how this new technology works, check out the Outside podcast, “An Amazingly Crappy Story“.
+With a sense of humor, Geoff has described the growing issue of backcountry sewage disposal as “An Amazingly Crappy Story”.

 The new unit looks like a standard toilet on the input side Patagonia backcountry toilet